-But Dio has never punched anything so hard, that guy probably used too much force that even his body couldn't take it, or since he only did it seconds after transformation, it takes a little time for the transformation to be complete.
+But Dio has never punched anything so hard: that guy probably used so much force that even his body couldn't take it, or since he only did it seconds after transformation, it takes a little time for the transformation to be complete.

-Josef is clever not smart.
+Joseph is clever, not smart.
 And lucky.
 But foremost he isn't smart.
-Cesar on the other hand...
+Caesar on the other hand...

-why do most of the characters refer to their spirits as "Stands"?
-Jotaro does so after hearing Joseph referring to his as such, but Dio, J.geil, polnareff, etc.. etc.. weren't there to hear the term being invented. saying they got it from Dio just raises the question how he learned of it.
+Why do most of the characters refer to their spirits as "Stands"?
+Jotaro does so after hearing Joseph referring to his as such, but Dio, J. Geil, Polnareff, etc.. etc.. weren't there to hear the term being invented.
+Aaying they got it from Dio just raises the question how he learned of it.

 Joseph didn't invent the term, he probably learned it from Abdul.
 In fact, most Stand users from Part 3 have at least a passing knowledge of others (Abdul knew about Tower of Gray and aboout Devo's reputation, and Devo was aware that J. Geil, another professional assassin, had a Stand — though he didn't know what it was).

-The Stand is a really really obscure mythology thing, it's like a spirit of death that stays beside you all your life and takes the shape of your ideas on life, this guys just can control them.
+The Stand is a really really obscure mythology thing, it's like a spirit of death that stays beside you all your life and takes the shape of your ideas on life; these guys just can control them.
 It is something really old.
 They are called "hours" or Oras.

 What does Magenta Magenta have in common with Cars other than their fates?
 The Jojo wiki lists him as the SBR world's equivalent to Cars, but I don't really see it.